Super-linear propagation for a general, local cane toads model: Introduction and Main Results

+We prove \Cref{prop:geometric} and \Cref{prop:I_J} simultaneously by showing that $\Int\{w = 1\} = \{J>0\} = \{I > 0\}$ and $\Int\{w = 0\} = \{J<0\} = \Int\{I = 0\}$ and applying \Cref{thm}.
+Some of these inclusion follow by the maximum principle applied as in~\cite{MajdaSouganidis}.
+To obtain the last inclusion $\Int\{w = 1\} \subset \{J > 0\}$, we use a characterization of $w$ in terms of trajectories that is analogous to~\eqref{eq:action}.
+This last step differs from~\cite{MajdaSouganidis}, where the homogeneity of the equation considered there admits a more direct argument.

-\end{prop} We point out that this shows that the solutions are pulled.
+We point out that \Cref{prop:I_J} shows that the solutions are pulled.
 In other words, the propagation speed depends only on the linearized equation at the highest order.
-We also remark that this would not be the case if the original problem lead to an inhomogeneous problem in the limit; see \cite{MajdaSouganidis} for such a discussion.
+We also remark that there are examples where this is not the case; see \cite{MajdaSouganidis} for a discussion of this phenomena and for the construction of some counter-examples.

+In fact, due to the connection between $u$, $I$, and $J$ given by \Cref{thm} and \Cref{prop:I_J}, the front location in physical space (see \Cref{fig:front_location}) for the problem~\eqref{eq:cane_toads_unscaled} when $\e=1$ can be obtained through the level set $\{J=0\}$.
+Since $\overline D$ has the simplified form $\overline D(\theta) = \theta^p$ for some $p>0$, this level set can be explicitly computed analytically.
+We discuss, in \Cref{sec:front_location}, how to compute and prove these asymptotics.
+Indeed, in \Cref{sec:front_location}, we see that, for $t\gg 1$,

+In particular we see that, while the order of the front location is determined by $D$, the coefficient in front depends only on the limiting problem~\eqref{eq:I}.